ndaman/damagetolerance/docs/exam 2/lecture20.md

 ## single load path - damage tolerant

 -   Redundant load paths are not necessary when a part is easily inspectable
--   When the detectable crack size is much less than the critical crack length, we can safely inspect a part so that it is only replaced when damage is detected
+-   When detectable crack is much less than critical crack, we can safely inspect a part so that it is only replaced when damaged
 -   Many times this damage can be repaired to avoid replacing the part entirely
 -   Ideal for large, expensive parts that are easy to access (inspection and repair)